Skip to content

 Use these keywords for broadcast mentions:

-• channel — Notify all channel members (Mattermost: @channel, Slack: <!channel>)
+• channel — Notify all channel members (Mattermost: @channel, Slack: <!channel>, Discord: @everyone, Google Chat: <users/all>; Teams and ntfy render it as plain text)

 By default, mentions appear at the end of the message.
 Use template variables for custom placement: